 Display Properties ?
 OK ×

 Background Appearance Backlight

-Normal Disabled Selected Image: Constraint of the selected Inactive Window ?
-OK × Window Text Active Window Active Window ?
-OK × Dialog Box Text Button Scheme: Windows Standard Saye Delete Apply Item: Desktop
+Normal Disabled Selected ?
+Inactive Window ?
+OK × Window Text . .
+Active Window ?
+OK × Dialog Box Text Button .
+Scheme: Windows Standard Save Delete Apply Item: Desktop

 There is very little change from general desktop PC Appearance options.
 Select a scheme from the dropdown list and make changes to the parameters.
 The default is High Contrast White for monochrome displays and Windows Standard for color displays.
 Tap the Save button to save any changes, renaming the scheme if desired.
 Tap the Delete button to delete schemes.
 Tap the Apply button to apply the selected scheme to the display.